losertlab/UNet-D2min/README.md

 3. Analyze nucleus motion compared to their close neighbors (their neighbors are founding using and calculate how willing they are to follow their neighbors’ motion (D2min).

 ## Dependencies and Installation
-All scripted were tested in MATLAB 2020a with the Image Processing Toolbox and Deep Learning Toolbox.
+All scripted were tested in MATLAB 2020a with the Image Processing Toolbox, Deep Learning Toolbox, and Computer Vision Toolbox.

 ## Workflow